 The Mercury logo has a stylish and attractive design, just like the brand’s cars.
-The cars are provided with everything you need for convenience on the road—no wonder the emblem positions them as premium models.
+The cars are equipped with everything you need for on-the-road convenience; no wonder the emblem positions them as premium models.

 Meaning and History

-Edsel Ford himself came up with the name for the brand because it was his project.
+Edsel Ford himself came up with the brand name because it was his project.
 From 103 options, he chose the phrase Ford-Mercury to show the connection to the parent company.
 The in-house designers immediately developed a logo that combined the classic oval shape of the Ford badge with the word “MERCURY.”
 All letters have been converted to uppercase for attention.

 But this symbol was not even used because Ford executives changed their minds and decided to make Mercury its own brand.
-So the car, which appeared in 1939, was named Mercury 8 and did not have a clear visual identification system.
-The model name was on the chrome grille instead of the emblem.
+So the car, introduced in 1939, was named Mercury 8 and lacked a clear visual identification system.
+The model name was on the chrome grille rather than on the emblem.

-The emblem with the god Mercury gradually evolved: if his gaze was directed to the left, then over time, his head was turned to the right.
+The emblem of Mercury gradually evolved: if his gaze was directed to the left, his head was turned to the right.
 It should be noted that this was not the only identity element.
 From 1960 to 1985, some models had a badge depicting a predatory cougar or panther.
 The Mercury Cougar line inspired it.

-Then, on the Mercury Monarch’s hoods began to appear logos in the form of a large letter “M” in a ring frame.
+Then, on the Mercury Monarch’s hood, logos began to appear in the form of a large letter “M” within a ring frame.
 This happened in the 1970s.
-A simple symbol gave rise to a new emblem, which consisted of three arched lines within a black circle.
+A simple symbol gave rise to a new emblem consisting of three arched lines within a black circle.
 She appeared in 1985 and gained worldwide fame.
-The Mercury brand is associated only with this corporate ornament, which did not leave the radiator grilles until 2011.
+The Mercury brand is associated only with this corporate ornament, which remained on the radiator grilles until 2011.

 1938 – 1950s

 The name of the automobile brand occupied the main place in the Mercury logo.
 It was set in a custom font with rounded glyphs.
 The only exception was “Y,” which retained the characteristic angularity of the lines.
 To achieve the smoothness of the first letter in the name, the designers made the upper ends of the “M” semicircular, curved, and streamlined.
-Both “R” and “U” received a vertical stripe that ran in the center and was divided into two unequal segments.
+Both “R” and “U” received a vertical stripe running through the center, divided into two unequal segments.

 1950s – 1984